Healthy Gluten Free Grains Your Body Will Absolutely Love

 You can now cook with them as per normal depending on what you want to do with them.

-Conclusion on Beans: Beans are NOT a super food and should not be looked to nourish your body.
+Beans are NOT a superfood and should not be looked to nourish your body.
 If you are eating it because of taste than it should be properly cooked, minimize the effect of anti-nutrients present in them.

 Naturally Gluten-Free Flours